kyma-project/kyma/docs/05-technical-reference/00-custom-resources/svls-01-function.md

 title: Function
 ---

-:warning: Current **apiVersion** is `serverless.kyma-project.io/v1alpha2`.
-Version `serverless.kyma-project.io/v1alpha1` is still supported but depreciated - for documentations see [FunctionV1Alpha1](../../../2.5/05-technical-reference/00-custom-resources/svls-01-function.md)
+>**WARNING:** Current **apiVersion** is `serverless.kyma-project.io/v1alpha2`.
+Version `serverless.kyma-project.io/v1alpha1` is still supported but depreciated - for documentation see [Function for version 2.5](../../../2.5/05-technical-reference/00-custom-resources/svls-01-function.md)

 The `functions.serverless.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to manage Functions within Kyma.
 To get the up-to-date CRD and show the output in the YAML format, run this command: